The Sudan Civil War

 Darfur’s Dark Descent

-The RSF and allied Arab militias massacred an estimated 15,000 ethnic Masalit in El Geneina.
-Ethnic cleansing spread across all five Darfur states, culminating in the fall of El Fasher in October 2025.
+The war reignited ethnic violence in Darfur.
+In El Geneina, West Darfur, the RSF and allied Arab militias massacred an estimated 10,000–15,000 ethnic Masalit (UN Panel of Experts).
+Governor Khamis Abakar was assassinated by RSF militants.
+City after city fell.
+The pattern of ethnic cleansing spread across all five Darfur states, culminating in the fall of El Fasher in October 2025.

 2024–2025